OpenHands vs Claude Code (2026)

 Pros

-- ✓Full autonomous software engineering loop -- reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction, handling the complete implementation workflow for well-scoped tasks
+- ✓Full autonomous software engineering loop: reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction.

-- ✓Open source with MIT license and BYOK model support -- self-host on your own infrastructure with your choice of Claude, GPT-4o, Gemini, or open-source models, with zero vendor lock-in and full code transparency
+- ✓Open source with MIT license and BYOK model support: self-host on your own infrastructure with your choice of Claude, GPT-4o, Gemini, or open-source models.
+Zero vendor lock-in and full code transparency.

 Limitations

-- ⚠Requires careful task scoping and human review -- OpenHands works best on bounded, well-specified issues and can produce incorrect or partial solutions on ambiguous requirements, making unsupervised production deployment risky without strong code review processes
+- ⚠Requires careful task scoping and human review: OpenHands works best on bounded, well-specified issues and can produce incorrect or partial solutions on ambiguous requirements.
+Unsupervised production deployment is risky without strong code review processes.

-- ⚠Self-hosting adds infrastructure overhead -- running OpenHands at team scale requires Docker management, compute provisioning, and API key management that adds operational work compared to fully managed commercial alternatives
+- ⚠Self-hosting adds infrastructure overhead: running OpenHands at team scale requires Docker management, compute provisioning, and API key management that adds operational work compared to fully managed commercial alternatives like Devin.

 Claude Code